Minimum Wage

 Vacation Leave

-Employers in Maryland do not have to provide unpaid or paid vacation benefits to their employees.
+Under Maryland labor laws, employers in Maryland do not have to provide unpaid or paid vacation benefits to their employees.
 However, if a business offers vacation benefits, it must adhere to the terms established in the employment contract or vacation leave policy.

 Moreover, an employer can create a contract or policy that denies workers compensation for accumulated leave hours at the end of employment.
 A business also has the right to set specific terms that will deny an employee payment for accrued vacation hours if the requirements are not met.